Michael Dorff

-Michael John Dorff is a mathematician at Brigham Young University known for his work in undergraduate research, promoting careers in math, popularizing mathematics, and harmonic mappings.
+Michael John Dorff (often referred to as Coach Dorff) is a mathematician at Brigham Young University known for his work in undergraduate research, promoting careers in math, popularizing mathematics, and harmonic mappings.

 Life and career

 Michael Dorff received his BA in Mathematics Education from Brigham Young University in 1986.
-He then taught High School math at Palos Verdes High, California, and Nurnberg High, Germany from 1986–1990.
 He received his MS from University of New Hampshire in 1992 followed by a Ph.D. in Mathematics from University of Kentucky in 1997.
 He taught at University of Missouri-Rolla as an assistant professor in the Department of Math and Statistics from 1997-2000 when he was hired by Brigham Young University as an assistant professor in the Department of Mathematics.
 Dorff became a full professor at BYU in 2011.
-He was the Chair of the Department of Mathematics at BYU from 2015–2019.
-Dorff visited Purdue University as an assistant professor in the Spring of 2003, Uniwersytet Marii Curie-Sklodowskiej as a U.S. Fulbright Scholar in Poland from 2005–2006, and Mathematical Association of America as a mathematician in Washington D.C. in 2012.
+He was the Chair of the Department of Mathematics at BYU from 2015–2019 and 2025-2028.

-Dorff founded the NSF-funded Center for Undergraduate Research in Mathematics CURM and directed it from 2006–2017.
-He co-founded and co-directed the NSF-funded PIC (Preparation of Industrial Careers) Math program with Dr. Suzanne Weekes.
-He has served on several international and national advisory boards including the East African Centre of Mathematical Research in Kampala Uganda, the Mathematical Association of America (MAA), and the Council of Undergraduate Research (CUR).